 Low quality (Fastest)—renders as non-retina only for highest performance level but compromises on quality.

 High quality (Slowest)—renders as retina only for high quality but may compromise performance.

 User Interface options

-Background Gray Level—controls the grayscale level of the pasteboard surrounding the page.
+Background Grey Level—controls the grayscale level of the pasteboard surrounding the document.

 Artboard Background Gray Level—controls the grayscale level of the pasteboard surrounding artboard(s).

 UI Gamma—adjusts the contrast of the user interface.

 Font UI Size—optionally increase the font size of UI text.

 UI Style—displays the user interface in a dark or light style or a default style which sets the UI depending on your Mojave setting.